Skip to main content

 Danny Thomas pictured hugging a female patient.

-The overall survival rate for childhood cancer was 20%, and hospitals were still segregated in much of the South.
+When St. Jude opened, the overall survival rate for childhood cancer was 20%, and hospitals were still segregated in much of the South.

 With St. Jude, Danny Thomas' vision ensured that a new kind of care dawned.
-Children were treated regardless of their race, ethnicity beliefs or a family’s ability to pay.
+Children were treated regardless of their race, ethnicity, beliefs or a family’s ability to pay.

 Exterior view of the front of the Danny Thomas pavillion with blue sky, flowering trees and flower landscape.